Broadened Yu-Shiba-Rusinov states in dirty superconducting films and heterostructures: A dirty superconducting film with magnetic impurity

 We note that the choice of the sign in front of the square root corresponds to $\im \tilde{\psi}_\sigma{\geqslant} 0$, that guarantees non-negativity of the density of states.
 Using the explicit solution \eqref{eq:sol:tilde:psi:sigma:1}, one can check that the assumption $|\tilde{\psi}_\sigma{-}\psi_\infty|{\ll}1$ is justified in virtue of the inequality \eqref{eq:t:cond}.

 Now we can compute the LDoS, see Eq. \eqref{eq:LDOS:2}.
 The result reads,

 where $\xi_\beta{=}\xi(0)(1+\beta)^{1/4}$.
 Therefore, the energy dependence of the density of states has the semicircle shape with the width $2\Gamma$ around the YSR energy $E_{\rm YSR}$.
 We mention that the square-root energy dependence of the density of states corresponds to the treatment of the non-magnetic random potential within the self-consistent Born approximation (see Refs. \cite{Hui2015,Kiendl2017} for details).
-We note that $\Gamma/2$ coincides with the variance of the YSR energy due to the presence of potential disorder calculated in Ref. \cite{Kiendl2017}.
-This indicates that the nonzero LDoS around $E_{\rm YSR}$ can be thought, physically, as a result of mesoscopic fluctuations of the YSR energy (more precisely, of $\alpha$, see Ref. \cite{BurmistrovSkvortsov2018}) due to potential disorder.
+Unexpectedly, $\Gamma/2$ coincides with the variance of the YSR energy due to the presence of potential disorder calculated in Ref. \cite{Kiendl2017}.
+This indicates that the nonzero LDoS around $E_{\rm YSR}$ caused by diffusive motion of quasiparticles around the magnetic impurity can be thought, physically, as a result of fluctuations of the YSR energy (more precisely, of $\alpha$, see Ref. \cite{BurmistrovSkvortsov2018}) due to dependence on a realization of potential disorder.

 A few remarks are in order here.
 At first, we note that for $\alpha{\to} 0$ the condition $t_\beta{\ll} 1$ implies that $\alpha{\gg}(\xi(0)/\xi_{\rm loc})^4$, i.e., the result \eqref{eq:LDOS:res:1} is not applicable for extremely weak impurity strengths.
 Secondly, we mention that the perturbation of the LDoS around the YSR energy contains exactly one fermion state,